 .
 It had already been the site of bloody clashes in the early 20th century between the Armenian and Azeri/Tartar/Turkish parts of the population.
 The worst of these took place in 1920, known as the "Shusha pogrom", in which thousands of Armenians were massacred.

-Shusha always used to have a disproportionately high Muslim Azeri population, and just before the Karabakh war it was almost entirely Azeri/Azerbaijani
+Since then Shusha used to have a disproportionately high Muslim Azeri population (obviously, as the Armenians had been largely wiped out), and just before the Karabakh war in the 1990s it was almost entirely Azeri/Azerbaijani

 , a stronghold within the otherwise predominately Armenian